 Cucumbers

-Like tomatoes and other water-loving vegetables, cucumbers grow great in hydroponic systems and produce a bunch of produce.
+Like tomatoes and other water-loving vegetables, cucumbers grow great in hydroponic systems and produce a bunch of cucumbers.
 When deciding on a cucumber variety for your hydroponic system you will need to decide between a bush or vining variety.
 As vining cucumber plants grow they will need to be supported by a cage or trellis.
 They often need more room, especially height, compared to bush varieties.

 Most cucumbers are susceptible to powdery mildew which can take over your hydroponic garden.
 I suggest choosing a variety with high resistance to the disease.